ShadowShahriar/telegram-bot/Readme.md

 ## Overview

-> This repository demonstrates an implementation of a telegram bot that can occasionally send a user song, messages, photos, YouTube videos, and reminders.
+> This repository demonstrates an implementation of a Telegram bot that can occasionally send a user song, messages, photos, YouTube videos, and reminders.
 It can even send birthday wishes to the user.

 ## Back Story